Vill du veta vilka företag som det klagas mycket på?

 The Swedish Consumer Energy Markets Bureau is an independent bureau which provides advice and guidance to consumers.
 All information and guidance is free of charge.
 The Bureau’s activities started in 2002.
-The principles are the three authorities Swedish Consumer Agency, Swedish Energy Agency and the Energy Markets Inspectorate together with the industry organizations Swedenergy and Swedish Gas Association.
+The principles are the three authorities the Swedish Consumer Agency, the Swedish Energy Agency and the Energy Markets Inspectorate together with the industry organizations Swedenergy and the Swedish Gas Association.

 If the consumer has a problem or a dispute with a supplier or distributor, our advice is that the consumer primarily should contact the company concerned.
 If the consumer doesn’t reach an acceptable solution - or if the consumer feels insecure about the answers they get from the company - the Bureau can provide the consumer with guidance and information how to deal with the problem.
 The Bureau informs the consumers about legislation and other regulations, and how they are applied by the suppliers and the distributors.
+The Bureau also helps to solve disputes between consumers and companies by facilitating the communication and providing information about regulations and established practice.

 Another main task for the Energy Markets Bureau is to have a focus on problems that are common between consumers and actors.
 The Bureau provides statistics based on the problems that the consumers have.
 The concerned principal agencies are supplied with this statistics as well as the enterprises.